LIVE & LET LIVE, LET US SAVE GOOD ENVIRONS TO OUR FUTURE GENERATIONS!

 Lung irritation, chest tightness, viral infection, airway resistance

 There is a 25% increas in asthma patients at OPD after Diwali.
-Air pollution rises 6-10 times adn the after-effects last for weeks, according to Dr. Pramod V Niphadkar of St. George Hospital.
+Air pollution rises 6-10 times adn the after-effects last for weeks, according to Dr. Pramod V Niphadkar of St. George Hospital .

 Most disturbing is the increse of heavy metals in the atmosphere.
 Studies show that he heavy metals remain in the atmosphere for long and then get oxidised before entering the food chain through vegetables and fish.

 The level of suspended particles in the air increases alarmingly during Diwali, causing eye, throat and nose problems.
-Although most of us do not feel the immediate impact, these problems can later develop into serious health hazards, according to Dr Rajesh Chawla of Apollo hospital, New Delhi.
+Although most of us do not feel the immediate impact, these problems can later develop into serious health hazards, according to Dr Rajesh Chawla of Apollo hospital, Suspended particulate matter (SPM) exposure to the level of 100 ppm results in headache and reduced mental acuity.
+The effects are more pronounced in people with heart, lung or central nervous system diseases.

 Nitrogen dioxide is less soluble and so penetrates to the smaller airways and into the lungs.
 They destroy the linings of the respiratory surface, thereby reducing the intake of oxygen for the body.
 These cause respiratory allergies like asthma especially to the susceptible population.